How Lamorne Morris Got Action Hero Ready For ‘Bloodshot’

-Lamorne Morris was looking for an excuse to get in shape when he snagged the role of eccentric coder Wilfred Wigans in Bloodshot, starring alongside Vin Diesel.
+Lamorne Morris was in need of a motivation to get fit when he landed the part of the quirky coder Wilfred Wigans in “Bloodshot,” where he stars alongside Vin Diesel.

-So after winning the gig, Morris walked into Ultimate Performance in Los Angeles, where he mapped out his transformation goals, which included leaning out and muscling up.
-That morning he was paired with Eddie Baruta, U.P.’s global head of personal training, or as Morris describes him: “a shredded Romanian man who is one of the most intimidating people I’ve ever seen.”
+Upon securing the role, Morris found himself at Ultimate Performance in Los Angeles, where he established his fitness goals aimed at shedding weight and building muscle.
+On that particular day, he was teamed with Eddie Baruta, the global head of personal training at U.P.
+Morris describes him as “a ripped Romanian guy who’s one of the most intimidating figures I’ve ever encountered.”

 A Day Inside Lamorne’s Training (Chest + Shoulders)